SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 * The recommended requirements for the smallest message broker deployment (`dev100`) is 2 CPUs and 2 GBs of memory available for each message broker node.
 For requirements supporting larger deployments, refer to the [Deployment Configurations](#other-message-broker-deployment-configurations) section.

 > If using MiniKube, `minikube start` will also setup Kubernetes.
-By default it will start with 1 CPU and 1 GB memory allocated.
-For more granular control, use `--cpus` and `--memory`.
+By default it will start with 2 CPU and 2 GB memory allocated.
+For more granular control, use the `--cpus` and `--memory` options.

 Before continuing ensure the `kubectl get svc` command returns the `kubernetes` service listed.